blugnu/go-mediator/README.md

 ## 1. Define a Request Type
 Your handlers receive only two values: a context and a request, so everything that your handler needs to satisfy a request must be contained in one or other of those.

-The request type is also the public, unique indentity of a handler.
+The request type is also the public, unique "address" of a handler.
 A caller does not know which handler will satisfy a request, only that there can be only one handler for each type of request.
+Calls are made via the `mediator` which looks up and calls the handler for type of the request being made.

 This means that if you have different handlers that accept the same types of values, then you will need separate and distinct request types for each one, e.g.